mikastamm/faster-skyrim-whisper-base.en/README.md

 # whisper-base.en Finetune for Skyrim Terminology

-This is a CTranslate2-format finetune of whisper-base.en that improves transcription of fantasy names and terms from Skyrim while maintaining general English accuracy.
+This is a finetune of whisper-base.en that improves transcription of fantasy names and terms from Skyrim while maintaining general English accuracy.

-Use as a drop-in replacement for [this base model](https://huggingface.co/guillaumekln/faster-whisper-base.en) in faster-whisper.

-> Also available on huggingface [here](https://huggingface.co/Numbat/skyrim-whisper-base.en) and [here](https://huggingface.co/Numbat/faster-skyrim-whisper-base.en) in CT2 fromat
+> Also available on huggingface [here](https://huggingface.co/Numbat/skyrim-whisper-base.en) and [here](https://huggingface.co/Numbat/faster-skyrim-whisper-base.en) in CT2 fromat (For faster-whisper)

 ## Performance